$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

-We can approximate the cosines in the $\psi^{c}$ sector to be 1, as the mixing angles are suppressed by the heavy masses of $\psi^{c}$ fields.
-After the personal Higgses develop a VEV, see Section \ref{subsec:High-scale-symmetry}, mass terms for the second and third family fermions will be obtained.
-This way, Eq.~\eqref{eq:MassMatrix_5thVL_effective} decomposes for each charged sector as the following effective mass matrices,

-which are diagonalised by the 2-3 rotations in Eq.~\eqref{eq:23_mixing-1}, and the CKM matrix is obtained via Eq.~\eqref{eq:CKM_matrix}.
+which are diagonalised by 2-3 rotations, and the CKM matrix is obtained via Eq.~\eqref{eq:CKM_matrix}.
 The mass matrices above are of similar form to Eqs.~\eqref{eq:MassMatrix_4thVL_effective_up},~\eqref{eq:MassMatrix_4thVL_effective_down},~\eqref{eq:MassMatrix_4thVL_effective_leptons}, just featuring an extra off-diagonal component in the (2,3) entry of the first matrix in each sector, arising from mixing with the 5th family.
-This new term allows for the CKM mixing to be originated from the up sector, solving one important issue of the simplified model.
-The new term can be used to partially cancel the down mixing, while simultaneously enhancing up mixing to preserve the CKM, involving a mild tuning: \begin{itemize} \item Let us impose that the total (2,3) entry in the down quark mass basis is vanishing, i.e.
+This new term can be used to partially cancel the down 2-3 mixing while simultaneously enhancing up mixing to preserve the CKM, involving a mild tuning: \begin{itemize} \item Let us impose that the total (2,3) entry in the down quark mass matrix is small, i.e.

 Following the discussion of Section \ref{subsec:Effective-Yukawa-couplings}, a natural benchmark is $\left\langle H_{b}\right\rangle \approx m_{b}$ and $s_{34}^{q^{c}}y_{24}^{\psi}\left\langle H_{s}\right\rangle \approx m_{s}$, hence